 Growing Pansies in Winter

-When the temperature gets down to about 25 degrees Fahrenheit (-4 Celsius), flowers and foliage will begin to wilt, or even freeze.
+Whether or not you can successfully grow pansies outdoors in winter depends on your climate and winter temperatures.
+Areas much further north than zone 6 are tricky and may have winter weather that kills pansies.
+When the temperature gets down to about 25 degrees F. (-4 C.), flowers and foliage will begin to wilt, or even freeze.
 If the cold snap doesn’t last too long, and if the plants are established, they’ll come back and give you more blooms.

 Pansy Winter Care

 To ensure that your pansies will persist throughout the winter, you need to provide good care and plant them at the right time.
 Established plants are better able to survive.
 Pansy cold tolerance starts at the roots and they need to be planted in soil that is between 45 and 65 degrees F. (7-18 C.).
 Plant your winter pansies at the end of September in zones 6 and 7a, in early October for zone 7b, and the end of October in zone 8.
 Pansies will also need extra fertilizer in the winter.
 Use a liquid fertilizer, as it will be more difficult for the plants to take up nutrients from granular fertilizers in the winter.
 You can use a formula specific for pansies and apply it every few weeks throughout the season.
 Winter rains can prove to be damaging to pansies, causing root rot.
 Use raised beds where possible to prevent standing water.
 Keep weeds at bay by pulling them and by using mulch around the pansies.
 To get more flowers out of the winter season, trim off dead blooms.
 This forces the plants to put more energy into producing flowers instead of producing seeds.